What’s The Link between Testosterone Deficiency And Erectile Dysfunction

 • Testosterone helps produce chemical messengers in the brain, like dopamine, oxytocin, and nitric oxide.
 These chemicals are involved in achieving and maintaining an erection.

 • Testosterone also stimulates spinal nerves that affect blood vessels.
-These nerves send signals to the penis, relaxing certain muscles.
+These nerves send signals to the penis, causing certain muscles to relax.
 This increases blood flow and pressure in the genitals, helping with erections.

 While low testosterone can affect your sex life, it rarely causes erectile dysfunction by itself.
 There are many causes of ED, and sometimes, men with normal testosterone levels still have trouble with erections.

-That's why it's important to identify the real cause before starting treatment.
+That's why it's essential to identify the underlying cause before initiating treatment.
 If low testosterone is the cause, your doctor might suggest testosterone replacement therapy (TRT).

 Erectile dysfunction isn't the only sign of low testosterone.
-Many other symptoms can help you recognize this issue.
+Many other symptoms can help you recognise this issue.
 Here are some common signs that men with low T often report:

 • Low sexual desire